Six Line Wrasse Care Guide: The Popular Reef Fish With a Reputation (and How to Manage It)

 Though your wrasse might not be a natural cleaner, there is a good chance that it will control some pests in your saltwater aquarium.
 Six line wrasses are foragers and advantageous scavengers.
 They will happily eat any small invertebrates they come across as they swim in and out of the rocks.

 Some of the six line’s favorite quick snacks include flatworms and bristle worms.
-This can be beneficial for hobbyists struggling with flatworm or nudibranch hitchhikers, like those commonly found on small polyp stony (SPS) corals.
-They can also help hobbyists who don’t enjoy the appearance of bristle worms, though these worms can be some of the best cleanup crew members.
+This is beneficial for hobbyists struggling with flatworm or nudibranch hitchhikers, like those commonly found on small polyp stony (SPS) corals.
+They can also help hobbyists who don’t enjoy the appearance of bristle worms, though these worms is some of the best cleanup crew members.

 At the same time, six line wrasses will eagerly eat any copepods they come across.
 Hobbyists work years to establish a healthy copepod population in their aquariums, especially if they have a finicky eater like the mandarin goby (Synchiropus splendidus).
 If this applies to your tank, you should not add a six line wrasse.